You have this idea and fire in your belly.

 The problem you face is, you know what you should be doing.
 But you find it difficult to execute.

 Difficult.
 Exactly.
-The solution I suggest is make it simple.
+The solution I suggest is making it simple.

 You see, it’s easier to start a habit than sticking to it.